-The Head of Operations and Estates in conjunction with the relevant employee will produce task / work specific COSHH assessments for the Organisation's work with applicable substances.
+The relevant employee in conjunction with the Deputy Head - Compliance will produce task / work specific COSHH assessments for the Organisation's work with applicable substances.
 They will review them annually at the time of the Policy review, or whenever it is suspected that they may no longer be valid.